dotnet/docs/docs/spark/how-to-guides/connect-to-mongo-db.md

       }
     )
     ```

 2. Make sure the IP address of the system your .NET for Apache Spark application is running on is whitelisted for the MongoDB server to connect to.

 ## Configure your .NET for Apache Spark application

 1. Have the following variables set to configure your application to talk to the MongoDB instance and read from a collection.
-    1. **authURI**: "<Connection string authorizing your application to connect to the required MongoDB instance>".
+    1. **authURI**: "Connection string authorizing your application to connect to the required MongoDB instance".
 The format for that is as follows:

         ```
         "mongodb+srv://<username>:<password>@<cluster_address>/<database>.<collection>"